Thenlie/mdnman/lib/javascript/web_api/selection/setbaseandextent/index.md

 - `focusNode`
   - : The node at the end of the selection.
 - `focusOffset`
   - : The number of child nodes from the start of the focus node that should be included in the selection.
     So for example, if the value is 0 the whole node is excluded.
     If the value is 1, the first child node is included.
 And so on.

     If `focusNode` is a {{domxref("Text")}} node, the offset refers to the number of characters from the start of the {{domxref("Node.textContent")}} that should be included in the selection.

+> [!NOTE]
-> **Note:** If the focus position appears before the anchor position in the document, the direction of the selection is reversed — the caret is placed at the beginning of the text rather the end, which matters for any keyboard command that might follow.
+> If the focus position appears before the anchor position in the document, the direction of the selection is reversed — the caret is placed at the beginning of the text rather the end, which matters for any keyboard command that might follow.
 > For example, <kbd>Shift</kbd> + <kbd>➡︎</kbd> would cause the selection to narrow from the beginning rather than grow at the end.

 ### Return value